Richard Headlee

 Richard Harold Headlee (May 16, 1930 – November 9, 2004) was an American businessman and politician from Michigan.
 He was the unsuccessful Republican nominee for Governor of Michigan in the 1982 election.
 He was also known as the author of the Headlee Amendment, which requires voters' approval for many tax increases in Michigan.

 Early life

 Headlee was born in Fort Dodge, Iowa, to William Clark and Violet Lunn Headlee and grew up in Richfield, Utah.
 He graduated from Utah State University in 1953.

 After graduating from college, Headlee joined the US military and was stationed in Mannheim, Germany.
-He then came to Bountiful, Utah, where he joined the Jaycees and eventually became its national president in 1963.
+He then went to Bountiful, Utah, where he joined the Jaycees and eventually became its national president in 1963.